nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 --- -->
 <h1> User Guide </h1>
 <h2> Introduction </h2>
-RM(recipe manager) is a <strong>desktop recipe manager application for managing recipes, optimized for use via a Command Line Interface</strong>(CLI).
+Taste of Mom's (TOM) is a <strong>desktop recipe manager application for managing recipes, optimized for use via a Command Line Interface</strong> (CLI).
 <h2> Table of Contents </h2>

 * **[Quick Start](#quick-start)**